robinkarim/Production-Book/docs/cirrent-could-id.rst

 	Your Product Cloud can therefore accept data from verified devices and prevent unauthorized or spoofed devices from pumping data into your Product Cloud.

-.. ::topic Cloud ID deployment options
+.. topic:: Cloud ID deployment options

 	Every manufacturing line is different and to accommodate these needs Cloud ID provides Product Companies with different routes to device registration, each with increasing levels of automation.